Aliucord/documentation/plugin-dev/3_patching.md

 Due to Java's method overloads, there can be multiple methods with the same name but different arguments.
 Thus, it is necessary to specify the argument types of the method.
-`.class` here simply retrieves the runtime representation of your class which can be used for [Reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
+`.class` here (or `::class.java` if you are using Kotlin) simply retrieves the runtime representation of your class which can be used for [Reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
 You basically just need to take the arguments of the desired method and append `.class` to them!

 ##### Reference: